UAE - Data Protection Overview

 3.1.
 Main regulator for data protection

 The supervising authority responsible for overseeing the enforcement of the PDPL is set to be the Data Office which is established under the separate Federal Decree-Law No. 44 of 2021 ('Law No. 44/2021') issued contemporaneously with the PDPL.
-However, for the first two years of its operation, we understand that the Telecommunications and Digital Government Regulatory Authority ('TDRA') will provide administrative and logistical support.
+However, for the first two years of its operation, we understand that the TDRA will provide administrative and logistical support.

 - proposing and preparing the policies, strategies, and legislations related to the affairs of data protection and supervising their implementation;